ibm-cloud-docs/assistant/beta-dialog-webhooks.md

       </tr>
     </table>

-1. Any response made by the application that you call is saved to the return variable.
-You can rename this variable.
+1. Any response made by the callout is saved to the return variable.
+You can rename the variable that is automatically added to the **Return variable** field for you.

-    The variable name has the syntax `webhook_result_n`, where the appended `_n` is incremented each time you add a webhook callout to a dialog node to ensure that context variable names are unique across the dialog skill.
+    The generated variable name has the syntax `webhook_result_n`, where the appended `_n` is incremented each time you add a webhook callout to a dialog node to ensure that context variable names are unique across the dialog skill.
 If you change the name, be sure to use a unique name.

 1. In the conditional responses section, two response conditions are added automatically, one response to show when the webhook callout is successful and a return variable is sent back.
 And one response to show when the callout fails.
 You can edit these responses, and add more conditional responses to the node.